cvmfs/doc-cvmfs/cpt-containers.rst

 containing the final filesystem.
 It is also responsible to clean-up the output directory when containers using it are stopped.

-From version 1.4.0, ``containerd`` introduced the concept of remote snapshotter.
-It allows starting containers in which the container root filesystem is provided by an external plugin.
-Given such a suitable plugin (remote snapshotter), there is no need to download all the layers for each image, which can greatly improve the start-up time of containers.
-The CernVM-FS remote snapshotter uses this new capability to mount the container image layers directly from a CernVM-FS repository.

-We exploit this new capability to mount OCI layers directly from a filesystem on the local machine.
-We focus on layers provided by CernVM-FS, but with minor changes is possible to mount layers from any filesystem, like NFS.
+We focus on the layers provided by CernVM-FS, but with minor changes it is possible to mount layers from any filesystem, like NFS.
 In CernVM-FS, the available layers are stored at ``/cvmfs/<repo_name>/.layers``.
-If the desired layers are not in the local filesystem, `containerd` simply follow the standard path downloading them from the standard docker registry.
+If the desired layers are not in the local filesystem, ``containerd`` simply follows the standard path downloading them from the standard docker registry.

 Configuration